FBI sought info on Trump 'Access Hollywood' tape in Cohen raid

 Breaking News Emails

-The FBI was seeking information about the "Access Hollywood" tape in which Donald Trump was heard making vulgar boasts about women when agents raided the office and hotel of his personal attorney Michael Cohen Monday, according to a person with knowledge of the raid.
+The FBI was seeking information about the "Access Hollywood" tape in which Donald Trump was heard making vulgar boasts about women when agents raided the office and hotel of his personal attorney, Michael Cohen, on Monday, according to a person with knowledge of the raid.

 The search warrant executed on Cohen’s office at Manhattan's Rockefeller Plaza and his temporary residence at the nearby Loews Regency hotel permitted agents to seek and obtain any communications about the tape, including any communications between Trump and Cohen on the subject, according to an individual with knowledge of the warrant.

-Note: CORRECTION (April 12, 2018, 6:45 a.m.
-ET): An earlier version of this article misstated the year the “Access Hollywood” tape was recorded.
-It was 2005, not 2006.